AndrasLibor/Urban-Climatology-tools/README.md

 # Continuous H/W ratio calculation:

 Calculates H/W value for every pixel of the input DSM in a direction of 360 degrees according to the arguments given.
 Can have a long processing time depending on the size of the input DSM.
-Returns a raster file as an output.
+Returns a raster file (GeoTIFF) as an output.

 Use the continuousHWcalculation.py with the following arguments:
 - Path to the raster DSM data